jalapic/compete/README.md

 - isi98 - I&SI ranking of Sociomatrix (see documentation)
 - isi13 - I&SI ranking of Sociomatrix using updated algorithm (see documentation)
 - ds - get David's Scores of Sociomatrix
+- rshps  - get summary info of all relationships in matrix
+- unknonws - number of unknowns in matrix
+- sparseness - get sparseness of matrix